 The Hamner Avenue Bridge, built in 1939, is one of the few all-weather crossings over the Santa Ana River in the region.
 This bridge is a critical link between the City of Norco which borders the recently formed City of Eastvale, and other unincorporated communities to the north.

-The heavily used existing bridge structure has two traffic lanes, one in each direction, with no median or shoulders.
-It parallels Interstate-15 and is used as an alternate route through the area during traffic congestion, maintenance activities or during freeway emergencies.
-The existing reinforced concrete bridge is approximately 676 feet long and 36 feet wide.
-This the fourth bridge built in this location, replacing two previous bridges that washed away, and was widened and seismically upgraded in 1978.
+The heavily used original bridge structure had two traffic lanes, one in each direction, with no median or shoulders.
+It paralleled Interstate-15 and was used as an alternate route through the area during traffic congestion, maintenance activities, or during freeway emergencies.
+The original reinforced concrete bridge was approximately 676 feet long and 36 feet wide.
+This was the fourth bridge built in this location, replacing two previous bridges that washed away, it was widened and seismically upgraded in 1978.
 The 1978 bridge widening project provided a cantilevered sidewalk on the east side of the structure and installed cable restrainers through the expansion joints for seismic retrofitting.

 The original Hamner Avenue bridge honored the 1902-1922 Riverside County Board Supervisor John Thomas (JT) Hamner.
-JT Hamner was a passionate horse rancher, dedicated to improving the region.
+JT Hamner was a passionate horseman, dedicated to improving the region.
 He was also a strong supporter of public transportation and incorporated a trolley line in the area.

 The new bridge’s namesake honoree is former City of Norco Mayor Berwin Hanna.
-Berwin Hanna, also a passionate horse rancher, is dedicated to public service and to public transportation improvements in the region, just like his predecessor.
+Berwin Hanna, also a passionate horseman is dedicated to public service and to public transportation improvements in the region, just like his predecessor.